muktar74/ZamzamBankELearningAcademy/README.md

 ### For Administrators
 - **Comprehensive Admin Dashboard**: A centralized hub for managing all aspects of the platform.
 - **Course Management (CRUD)**: Create, read, update, and delete courses.
-- **AI-Powered Content Generation**: Use the Gemini API to automatically generate:
+- **AI-Powered Content Generation**: Use the Gemini API to automatically generate content in two ways:
-    - A detailed course description.
-    - Multiple structured learning modules with HTML content.
-    - A relevant final quiz with multiple-choice questions and answers.
+    - **From a Title**: Provide a course title, and the AI generates a relevant description, modules, and a quiz.
+    - **From a Textbook (PDF)**: Upload a PDF document, and the AI reads and analyzes it to create a complete, structured course with description, modules, and a quiz automatically.
 - **User Management (CRUD)**: Manage employee accounts, approve new registrations, and edit user details.
 - **Resource Library Management**: Add, edit, and delete curated external resources (articles, books, videos).
 - **Platform Analytics**: View key statistics like total users, courses, and completions.